proofzero/rollupid/docs/guides/using-smart-contract-wallets.md

 With Rollup your can request access to your users [ERC 4337](https://eips.ethereum.org/EIPS/eip-4337) smart contract wallets.
 If they don't have a smart contract wallet, no sweat, we will help them create one when they onboard to your application.
 The following will guide you through setting up this flow.

+##### Currently for this feature we only support ethereum and polygon with their testnets.
+[Contact us](https://discord.com/invite/rollupid) if you'd like to add something else.

 ### Prerequisites

 - Setup an application with one of our supported[ paymaster providers](../platform/console/blockchain.md#preferred-paymasters).